Entering the European market for tropical frozen fruit

 Pesticide residues

-The European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
-Products exceeding those limits are withdrawn from the European market.
-Most European importers require a detailed test to check for the presence of a number of pesticides, sometimes more than 500.
-Importers of processed fruit may opt to limit the risk of non-compliance and adopt a safety margin compared to the official limit.
+Most European importers will request a detailed test on the presence of a very large number of pesticides (sometimes in the hundreds).
+Importers of processed fruit may opt to limit the risk of non-compliance and adopt an even stricter safety margin compared to the official limit.

 Microbiological contaminants